November 10 - 14, 2025

 Location: CieH - UMFCD, Thomas Masaryk, nr.
 19, Bucharest

-Resuscitative Surgery: Mastering Damage Control Techniques EUR 200 EUR 100
+Resuscitative Surgery - Mastering Damage Control and Care Under Fire (11 EMC Points) EUR 200 EUR 100

 Target audience: Surgeons